zowe/docs-site/docs/user-guide/install-zos.md

     ```

 - _users:stcGroup_ is the user group that the ZWESIS01 started task will be run under.
 Enter the same values as the user group that is running ZOWESVR, so choose IZUADMIN.

+After the `zowe-install-apf-server.yaml` file has been edited with values, before ruunning `zowe-install-apf-server.sh` a PPT entry needs to be added.

+## Starting and stopping the zowe apf angel on zos

+The Zowe APF Angel process is run as a started task from the JCL in the PROCLIB member ZWESIS01.
+To start this issue the operator start command through SDSF

+    ```
+    /S ZOWESIS01
+    ```
+To end the Zowe APF Angel process issue the operator cancel command through SDSF
+    ```
+    /C ZOWESIS01
+    ```

+**Note** The stopping and starting of the ZOWESVR for the main Zowe servers is independent of the ZOWESIS01 angel process.
+If you are running more than on ZOWESVR instance on the same LPAR, then these will be sharing the same ZWESIS01 APF Angel process.
+Stopping ZWESIS01 will affect the beahvior of all Zowe servers on the same LPAR.

 ## Verifying installation